-But using terrestrial weather model, scientists from the Met Office (UK National Weather Service) showed that liquid water can exist on a planet which does not revolve around its axis and located near the red dwarf.
+But using the terrestrial weather model, scientists from the Met Office (UK National Weather Service) showed that liquid water can exist on a planet that does not revolve around its axis and located near the red dwarf.

-According to the world’s leading biologists and biomechanics specialists, Aurelia life will depend on Sting Fans.
-But there are other forms of life.
-For example, Cynodon species, the largest predator on the planet.
-Cynodon grows 4.5 m tall and weighs as much as a buffalo.
-Cynodon species completely resemble animals in their body structure.
+According to the world’s leading biologists and biomechanics specialists, Aurelia’s life would depend on Sting Fans.
+But there wouls also be other forms of alien life.
+For example, Cynodon species would be the largest predator on the planet.
+Cynodon would grow 4.5 m tall and would weigh as much as a buffalo.
+Cynodon species would completely resemble animals in their body structure.

 The second hypothetical object of the study by leading experts is Blue Moon.
 It is a fictional natural satellite of Jupiter-type planets, almost completely covered by water and with a very dense atmosphere.
 These conditions allow scientists to suggest the presence of flying creatures comparable in size to a whale on this satellite.

-Blue Moon should be comparable in size to Earth, but according to the model, its surface atmospheric pressure is three times greater than on Earth.
-A characteristic feature related to the Moon is the absence of polar ice caps.
-Dense atmosphere and ocean surface reduce temperature fluctuations.
+Blue Moon should be comparable in size to Earth, but according to the model, its surface atmospheric pressure would be three times greater than on Earth.
+A characteristic feature related to the Moon would be the absence of polar ice caps.
+The dense atmosphere and ocean surface would reduce temperature fluctuations.

 Excess oxygen in the atmosphere should theoretically lead to an increase in muscle strength of flying whales with a wingspan reaching 10 meters.
 Billions of floating algae and mosses are floating in this “air”.
-They are the food source for the flying whales.
+They would be the food source for the flying whales.